HKUST-Aerial-Robotics/A-LOAM/README.md

 <img src="https://github.com/HKUST-Aerial-Robotics/A-LOAM/blob/devel/picture/kitti_gif.gif" width = 720 height = 351 />

 ## 5. Docker Support
 To further facilitate the building process, we add docker in our code.
 Docker environment is like a sandbox, thus makes our code environment-independent.
 To run with docker, first make sure [ros](http://wiki.ros.org/ROS/Installation) and [docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) are installed on your machine.
-Then add your account to `docker` group by `sudo usermod -aG docker $YOUR_USER_NAME`. **Relaunch the terminal**, type:
+Then add your account to `docker` group by `sudo usermod -aG docker $YOUR_USER_NAME`. **Relaunch the terminal or logout and re-login if you get `Permission denied` error**, type:
 ```
 cd ~/catkin_ws/src/A-LOAM/docker
 make build